The Best Inflatable Watercraft Guide

 Framed pontoon boats are very popular and for good reason.
-They are a clear step up from a float tube.
+They are a clear step up from inflatable boats like float tubes.
 But carrying a boat of this size for miles into the backcountry simply is not practical.
-Comfort now becomes the primary focus over portability.
+Comfort and functionality is the primary focus of inflatable pontoon boats, while sacrificing some ease of portability.

-Though framed pontoon boats are bigger than float tubes, they are not designed to carry big loads.
+Though framed pontoon boats are fairly substantial, most small to mid-sized models are not designed to carry big loads.
 They can quickly become overloaded and start feeling out of balance.
 But if comfort is what you are looking for, a framed pontoon boat is worth considering.

 Frameless Pontoon Boats